 The same is true, of course, for students: no matter how adept they are at learning, analyzing, communicating, and other critical skills, they won’t consistently perform their best unless they also develop the mental habits that allow them to be calm, focused, confident, and dialed in, even under pressure.

-Those mental habits are cultivated through the practice of mindfulness, which, beginning this fall, is being introduced to all Heathwood Middle School students through our new “Mindful in The Hall” program.
+Those mental habits are cultivated through the practice of mindfulness, which is introduced to all Heathwood Middle School students through our “Mindful in The Hall” program.

 Stressed in the Middle